agrinshpon/Deploying-a-High-Availability-Web-App-using-Cloudformation/Deploying a High Availability Web App with Cloudformation/README.md

 **1.** Create an S3 bucket and upload the index.zip file.
 Change the index.zip file's location in the launch configuration's user script.

-**2.** Create a key pair for your Bastion Hosts and change the 'KeyPair' parameter in the server-parameters.json file to your newly created key pair.
+**2.** Create a key pair for your Bastion Hosts and change the `KeyPair` parameter in the server-parameters.json file to your newly created key pair.

-**3.** Open up a terminal window and run 'create INSERTNAME network.yml network-parameters.json'.
+**3.** Open up a terminal window and run `create INSERTNAME network.yml network-parameters.json`.
 This will create a Cloudformation stack named INSERTNAME for your network architecture.

-**4.** In the same terminal window run 'create INSERTNAME2 servers.yml server-parameters.json'.
+**4.** In the same terminal window run `create INSERTNAME2 servers.yml server-parameters.json`.
 This will create a Cloudformation stack named INSERTNAME2 for your application servers, jump boxes, security groups, auto scaling group, and load balancer.